vitaminj/aws-iot-device-sdk-js/README.md

 `function(thingName, stateObject) {}`

-Emitted when a delta has been received for a registered thing shadow.
+Emitted when a delta has been received for a registered Thing Shadow.
-* `thingName` name of the thing shadow that has received a delta
+* `thingName` name of the Thing Shadow that has received a delta
 * `stateObject` the stateObject returned for the operation

 ### Event `'timeout'`